Dentistry for Kids

 Scores that are low in nature are more commonly seen.
 This will suggest they have an impaired ability to learn, which will ultimately lead to more absences from school because of infections and pain.

-When your child receives checkups on a regular basis, their school performance will not be affected.
+When your child receives checkups and dental exams on a regular basis, their school performance will not be affected.
 Your child will also have fewer oral health emergencies stemming from their poor oral habits.

 Preventing Chronic Conditions